skx/puppet-summary/README.md

 * Your puppet-master submits reports to this software.
     * The reports are saved locally, as YAML files, beneath `./reports`
     * They are parsed and a simple SQLite database keeps track of them.
-* The SQLite database is used to present a visualisation layer.
+* The SQLite database is used to present a visualization layer.
     * Which you can see [in the screenshots](screenshots/).

 The reports are expected to be pruned over time, but as the SQLite database